elnaddar/news-api-laravel-react/README.md

 #### 2.1.
 Using `Makefile`

-I have create a `Makefile` to help setup laravel api, you can just use:
+I have created a `Makefile` to help set up the Laravel API, you can just use:

 ```bash
 make setup